e-minguez/gpd-pocket-fedora/README.md

 * Clone this repo and copy it to an external pendrive.
 You can use the same pendrive than the Fedora installation to have all included.
 ```
 git clone https://github.com/e-minguez/gpd-pocket-fedora.git /run/media/$USER/<pendrive>/
 ```
 * Connect the pendrive in the GPD pocket once Fedora 27 has been installed and booted
 * Run the `fix_wifi.sh` script to enable wifi connectivity.
 ```
 /run/media/$USER/<pendrive>/fix_wifi.sh
 ```
 * Connect to your wifi network using the `basic_network.sh` script as:
 ```
 /run/media/$USER/<pendrive>/basic_network.sh <my_ap> <my_password>
 ```

-Then, run all the scripts in any order and reboot.
+* Then, run all the scripts in the following order and reboot.
 ```
 cd /run/media/$USER/<pendrive>/
 ./alsa.sh